cms5109/cms5109.github.io/_posts/2019-04-15-notes-from-team-of-teams.md

 <br>
 #### Page 138: ###

 F3EA got tighter, faster, and more focused.
 By August 2004 we were running eighteen raids a month - a higher pace than we had thought possible. ...
 Speeding up the individual elements of the system did nothing to eliminate the blinks between them that most stymied our efforts.
 There were geographical blinks and technological ones ...
 More often, though, the blinks were social.
-Cultural differences between the Task Force's different tribes fgot in the way of communicating.
+Cultural differences between the Task Force's different tribes got in the way of communicating.

 <br>
 #### Page 149: ###